theshi-1128/ABJ-Attack/README.md

 This repository shares the code of our latest work on LLMs jailbreaking.
 In this work:

-- We uncover the security risks in state-of-the-art LLMs during complex reasoning process and propose Analyzing-based Jailbreak (ABJ), a novel and efficient jailbreak attack method designed to assess these vulnerabilities.
+- We identify and explore a novel jailbreak attack paradigm that shifts from input-level to reasoning-level manipulation, uncovering an overlooked attack surface in the reasoning process of aligned language models.
-- We conduct comprehensive experiments on state-of-the-art open-source and closed-source LLMs.
-The experimental results demonstrate that ABJ exhibits exceptional attack effectiveness, transferability, and efficiency across different LLMs compared to other baselines.
+- We propose Analyzing-based Jailbreak (ABJ), a black-box attack that manipulates model’s multi-step reasoning process to induce harmful outputs.
+ABJ introduces a unified multimodal framework that enables reasoning chain manipulation in both LLMs and VLMs, revealing alignment vulnerabilities across modalities.
-- We demonstrate the robustness and flexibility of ABJ and reveal the reason why it outperforms other baselines.
-Additionally, we discuss several efficient defense strategies to mitigate ABJ without compromising the model's reasoning capabilities.
+- We conduct extensive experiments on state-of-the-art LLMs, VLMs, and RLMs, showing that ABJ outperforms baselines in attack effectiveness, transferability, and efficiency.
+Additionally, we analyze key factors contributing to its effectiveness and discuss potential defense strategies.

 <p align="center">